hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 To ease the development process, FPC provides a `cmake` based build system which allows the developer to focus on the chaincode without having to understand SGX build details.
 The programming interface against which a FPC chaincode has to be programmed is encapsulated in the C header file [`shim.h`](https://github.com/hyperledger-labs/fabric-private-chaincode/blob/master/ecc_enclave/enclave/shim.h).
-To get a more in-depth understanding of the chaincode development, consult the detailed `HelloWorld` [Tutorial](https://github.com/hyperledger-labs/fabric-private-chaincode/tree/master/examples) that guides new FPC developers through the process of writing their first FPC chaincode.
+To get a more in-depth understanding of the chaincode development, consult the detailed [HelloWorld Tutorial](https://github.com/hyperledger-labs/fabric-private-chaincode/tree/master/examples) that guides new FPC developers through the process of writing their first FPC chaincode.

+***TODO: let's describe that we produce the `enclave.signed.so` and `mrenclave`, which are then used in the deployment step***

 Note: It is the goal for the project is to support additional languages in the future, e.g., there is an ongoing effort to add support for WebAssembly.

-### FPC Application
+### Application

-***TODO add reference to .go files in our repo (or .md if we decide to do the equivalent of `fpc-management.md` for this)***

-This extends the Fabric Client SDKs with extra functionality that allows users to write end-to-end secure FPC-based applications.
+FPC extends the Fabric Client SDKs with extra functionality that allows users to write end-to-end secure FPC-based applications.
-In particular, the FPC Client SDK extension will provide these core functions: 1) FPC transaction proposal creation (including transparent encryption of arguments) 2) FPC transaction proposal response validation and decryption of the result.
+In particular, the FPC Client SDK extension provides these core functions:
+First, FPC transaction proposal creation, including transparent encryption of arguments.
+Second, FPC transaction proposal response validation and decryption of the result.
 The encryption and decryption is performed by the Client SDK "under the covers" without requiring any special action by the users, i.e., the users still use normal `invoke`/`query` functions to issue FPC transaction invocations.
+Last, the Client SDK takes care of enclave discovery, that is, the Client SDK is responsible to fetch the corresponding chaincode encryption key and to determine the endorsing peers that host the FPC chaincode enclave.
-For the MVP, we intend to support the peer CLI only.
-Extended support for the NodeSDK (or Go SDK) will be future work.
+Extended support for other Fabric Client SDK, such as the  NodeSDK, will be future work.

-An application can interact with the asset store chaincode using the FPC extension for the Fabric Client Go SDK.
+An application can interact with the asset store chaincode from our [HelloWorld Tutorial](https://github.com/hyperledger-labs/fabric-private-chaincode/tree/master/examples) using the FPC extension based on the gateway API of the Fabric Client Go SDK.
+Here an example ***app.go***:
-The extension takes care of enclave discovery and encryption of the transaction arguments and the response.

-Here an example:
-***app.go***:
 ```go
 // Get FPC Contract
 contract := fpc.GetContract(network, "hellloWorld")